ssi-dk/AEF-DDF/workflows/README.md

 Runs `spelling::spell_check_package` on the code base.

 #### Outcome
+The workflow will post the output of `spelling::spell_check_package`.

+Click on the workflow and look for the "Run Spelling Check test" tab to see the output.

+#### Exit status
 If any spelling mistakes are found, the workflow will give an error.